 Lead-in VO: Please listen to the following Important Safety Information for REVLIMID.

 Important Safety Information

-WARNING: Risk to unborn babies, low blood counts, and blood clots
+WARNING: Risk to unborn babies, risk of low blood counts and blood clots.

 Before you begin taking REVLIMID, you must read and agree to all of the instructions in the REVLIMID REMS® program.
 Before prescribing REVLIMID, your healthcare provider will explain the REVLIMID REMS program to you and have you sign the Patient-Physician Agreement Form.